 First State National Historical Park

-First State NHP is spread over seven sites in Delaware that tell the story of the first state.
+First State NHP is spread over seven sites in Delaware that tell the story of the First State.
 The seven sites currently do not have one central visitor center but have welcome centers and information at each site.

-You can visit Beaver Valley, Fort Christina, Old Swedes Historic Site, New Castle Court House, The Green in Dover, John Dickinson Plantation and Ryves Holt House to truly experience this park.
+You can visit Beaver Valley, Fort Christina, Old Swedes Historic Site, New Castle Court House, The Green in Dover, John Dickinson Plantation, and Ryves Holt House to truly experience this park.

 The park was created as First State National Monument by President Barack Obama under the Antiquities Act on March 25, 2013, the park was later redesignated as First State National Historical Park by Congress.